alChaCC/blog/source/_posts/2015-08-23-build-up-a-homemade-server-to-server-interactions-with-google-api-using-ruby-take-google-analytics-as-an-example.markdown

 <img src="https://dl.dropboxusercontent.com/u/22307926/Blog%20Image/build%20up%20server-to-server%20interactions%20with%20Google%20API/Google%20Analytics%20Return%20Result.png" alt="Google Analytics Return Data">

 Google show you the return data's column header name by "columnHeaders".
 And "rows" data is given as an array.
-And each array elements refer to "columnHeaders" respectively.
+And each array's elements refer to "columnHeaders" respectively.
 For exameple, in above picture, you can see "ga:eventCategory" is in first of columnHeaders.
 So, in rows, each array's first element is value of "ga:eventCategory".
 Then I save data to model GoogleAnalyticEvent.

-That's all fuction "sync_to_db" job.
+That's all fuction "sync_to_db" do.

 ```
 def sync_to_db(result)